RTXteam/RTX/README.md

 team&mdash;under the name "X-ray" that was assigned in accordance with the feasibility assessment's team-naming scheme based on the electromagnetic spectrum&mdash;built and released a prototype biomedical reasoning tool called RTX, which is why this software repository is called `RTX`.
+RTX's capabilities center around answering questions from a list of natural-language question templates (e.g., *what proteins does acetaminophen target?* or *what drugs target proteins associated with the glycolysis pathway?*) and around graphical construction of a "query graph" that is used as a template for finding subgraphs of a the RTX-KG1 knowledge graph.
+The design for the ARAX software system relates to RTX in three ways:
-Our design for the ARAX software system builds on the code-base for RTX and leverages the already-built user interface and knowledge graph for RTX.
-Think of ARAX as extending RTX's capabilities by adding powerful new graph exploration capabilities and by adding an expressive, but user-friendly language (ARAXi) for describing knowledge exploration workflows.
+1. ARAX builds on the code-base for RTX and leverages the already-built user interface and knowledge graphs for RTX (RTX-KG1 and RTX-Kg2).
+2. Through the expressive (but user-friendly) domain-specific language ARAXi, ARAX exposes RTX's graph exploration and analysis capabilities so that they can be used (in combination or individually) by Translator tools or workflows in accordance with the Translator standard for inter-tool communication (Reasoners Standard API).
+3. ARAX adds new and powerful graph exploration and analysis capabilities, such as `expand`, `overlay` and `filter`, that make ARAX significantly more flexible (in terms of the types of graph exploration/analysis workflows that it can implement) than RTX.

 # Organization of the ARAX/RTX software repository